 Thanks for pointing me in the direction of Carol O'Connell, Joan: I've started my first one.
 One of the reasons I have big hands is that most of the women in my father's family are six feet tall: one of my aunts calls me the The Wee One because I'm only five feet six.
 My growth must have been stunted at some point, most likely by staying up late.
 If you see a six-foot redhead in Belfast, she's probably a relation of mine, although I didn't get the red hair, alas.

-Those of you who have been paying attention will know that one of my Top Five Films is The Right Stuff.
+The Right Stuff.
 You can understand my delight then, when I discovered that on top of Obama's outstanding political qualities, he's also a movie buff.

 3 comments: